 In both cases the result is reasonable, but it does not correspond to what we would expect.
-Figure 7 shows the result of LSD, using the 80% scaling.
+The following figures show the result of LSD, using the 80% scaling.
 Both edges are now detected and with the right orientation (even if the first one is still fragmented).